Mohammedvaraliya/BSC-Computer-Science-Coursework/BSC CS/SY/SEM-4/Computer Networks/practical 07/README.md

 #### Aim:
-    Using Packet Tracer to create a network with three routers with RIPv2 and each router associated network will have minimum three PC and show the connectivity
+    Using Packet Tracer, create a network with three routers with OSPF and each router associated network will have minimum three PC and show Connectivity

 #### Theory: